MorpheusAIs/Docs/!KEYDOCS README FIRST!/Yellowstone Compute Model.md

 ### Erik Voorhees
 ### January 3rd 2024

-A suggested revision to the Morpheus tokenomics structure for compute incentivization on a decentralized AI network.

 ## Summary
 In the Yellowstone Compute Model, the Morpheus network pays Providers only for Compute actually provided through a competitive bid process, and allocates the scarce production of IPS (inferences/seconds) pro rata to MOR token holders based on balance, rather than on payment.
 This drastically improves UX while minimizing Sybil vulnerability.
 Yellowstone also imbues the important metrics of time and a Pass/Fail test to ensure Providers are adequately prompt and accurate.
 Yellowstone preserves privacy by never sending prompts or results through the Router, and minimizes blockchain transactions to permit a large scale of operation.
 Through this model, MOR achieves fundamental value as it enables perpetual (though not unlimited) access to permissionless compute, without requiring transactions per inference.

-If adopted, this paper replaces the “Compute Proof, Registration & Reward” section of the [Morpheus whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md)
+This model replaced original version of the “Compute Proof, Registration & Reward” section of the [Morpheus whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md)

 ## Background
 Morpheus uses tokenomics to incentivize sufficient and scalable compute as a resource for the purpose of decentralized and permissionless generative AI.
 In its original conception, Morpheus issued 24% of MOR emissions to Compute Providers directly, pro rata depending on the inference requests received, and it prioritized inference requests to those providers based on how much MOR they held.